MP Estate Planning UK

 Benefits of Establishing a Trust

-If you’re considering setting up a trust to protect your estate from inheritance tax, we can help.
-You can contact us on 0117 440 1555 or book a free consultation to discuss your options.
+If you’re considering setting up a trust to protect your estate, we can help.
+Our Family Home Protection Trust is designed specifically for ordinary homeowners who want to protect their home from care fees, sideways disinheritance, and IHT — while retaining the residence nil rate band.
+Contact us on 0117 440 1555 or book a free consultation to discuss your options.

 Recent Trends Affecting the Nil Rate Band